SAT Solutions to SAT Physics Practice Questions on Magnetism

 Solution

-Apply the right hand rule: the middle finger in the direction of B (into the page), the thumb in the direction of the force F and the index gives the current from right to left.
+Apply the right-hand rule: middle finger in the direction of $\mathbf{B}$ (into the page), thumb in the direction of the force $\mathbf{F}$ (upward), and index finger gives the current direction: from right to left.

 Answer: E